What's involved in commissioning a portrait?

 However it is still worth contacting me as occasionally I do get ahead of schedule.

-Portraits on canvas in acrylics and oils.. these can be framed at additional cost this is something that I will know at the beginning of your commission as the thickness of the canvas is slightly different to accommodate a frame.
+Canvas panel should you wish to have your oil or acrylic framed upon arrived..
+This is something I will need to know at the beginning of your commission as the thickness of the canvas to thick to accommodate a frame.
 A canvas panel will be used instead

 NB: Pop Art Style portraits can also be painted on board.